shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 <img src="misc\past_results\base_losses_accuracies.png" width="600" height=""/>

-The model performed poorly, as was expected, with a test loss of 0.69 and an accuracy of 49.58%.
+As was expected, using a comparatively large model on a small dataset resulted in the model overfitting the training data, which led to the validation data having negligible improvements in accuracy, while the loss did decrease.
+In turn, the test loss was 0.69 and the accuracy was 49.58%.
 Further research needed to be completed.

 ### 4.2.2.
 Research to improve model
 Based on the test accuracy of the ViT-Base model, the knowledge that ViTs introduced by the paper [1] work on large datasets and the fact that the ADNI dataset is relatively small, it was decided that further research into improving performance of ViTs on small datasets needed to be completed.
 Based on the information found in the paper [How to Train Vision Transformer on Small-scale Datasets?](https://arxiv.org/pdf/2210.07240.pdf) [2] and the article [5 Tips for Creating Lightweight Vision Transformers](https://wandb.ai/dtamkus/posts/reports/5-Tips-for-Creating-Lightweight-Vision-Transformers--Vmlldzo0MjQyMzg0) [3], the following changes were identified that needed to be made: